waieez/Blog/async/async.md

 If you need a way to create async code to test your library, use this:

+If this pattern is a little confusing, please refer to my post on [bind](https://github.com/waieez/Blog/blob/master/bind.md).

 ```javascript
 // Note: Don't worry too much about how this function works.
 // It's simply to model the common interface for interacting with asynchronous code